Frequently Asked Questions (FAQ)

 These questions explain the structure and philosophy of Pearl Primary Care, including how our practice is different from traditional primary care offices and who this model is designed to serve.

 Pearl Primary Care is a physician-led primary care practice in Colorado Springs that operates on a membership-based model.
-Patients pay a monthly fee that allows for more personalized care, longer visits, and a stronger ongoing relationship with their doctor.
+Patients pay a monthly fee that allows for more personalized care, longer visits, and a stronger ongoing relationship with their physician.

 Care, access, and appointments